What is Rally for the Two Rivers?

 Project Background

-Due to the success of the Rally for the Navesink project and an ongoing need to continue monitoring water quality and pathogen pollution within the watershed, the Rally for the Navesink was re-launched this year.
-With the re-launch also came an expansion of the project into the Shrewsbury River watershed, as both the Navesink and Shrewsbury rivers are intricately linked waterways and share many of the same water quality issues.
+Due to the success of the Rally for the Navesink project and an ongoing need to continue monitoring pathogen pollution within the watershed, the expanded Rally for the Two Rivers Ambient Bacteria Monitoring Program was relaunched in the summer of 2023 to monitor the Navesink and Shrewsbury River watersheds.
+All samples collected from the Shrewsbury watershed are being analyzed at COA’s in-house Water Quality laboratory.

 How to get involved